pelican-dev/panel/examples/cloudflare-tunnel/README.md

 5. Start the stack with `docker compose up -d`.
 6. Watch the logs with `docker compose logs -f cloudflared panel` and proceed through the Pelican installer once the services are healthy.

-Detailed guidance, screenshots, and troubleshooting steps live in the docs at `docs/panel/advanced/cloudflare-tunnel`.
+Detailed guidance and troubleshooting steps in the docs at `docs/panel/advanced/cloudflare-tunnel`.